AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/rest-api-v2-faqs.md

 * A simple string format such as a unique identifier for a channel (brand).
 * A media RSS (MRSS) format containing additional information such as the title, ratings and parental-control metadata.

-For more details, refer to the [Identifying Protected Resources](/help/authentication/integration-guide-programmers/features-standard/entitlements/identify-protected-resources.md) documentation.
+For more details, refer to the [Protected Resources](/help/authentication/integration-guide-programmers/features-standard/entitlements/protected-resources.md#identifiers) documentation.

 #### 6. For how many resources can the client application obtain a preauthorization decision at a time? {#preauthorization-phase-faq6}